Stephenson Holt Author

 Joanne gave a dirty laugh but often did.
 “Who is talking about the daytime tomorrow girl.
 Back to his, or back to yours, do the biz, then your cab home or a cab for him and do all your packing tomorrow without the tears and with a smile on your face.
 You are single remember.”

 Jess looked genuinely puzzled.
 “Relationship?
-I thought I just described a one night stand with no ties.”
+I thought I just described a one-night stand with no ties.”

 “I need the loo before we move on,” I told them all generally.
-“So you can all talk about me while I’m in there, and when I get back, because there is no more discussion to be had about me and my lack of a need to be out of the frying pan and into the fire, can we please go somewhere with at the very least some music to move to?”
+“So, you can all talk about me while I’m in there, and when I get back, because there is no more discussion to be had about me and my lack of a need to be out of the frying pan and into the fire, can we please go somewhere with at the very least some music to move to?”

 Nobody followed me to the toilets luckily, allowing me to sit and contemplate the fact that I didn’t really want to go.
-That is I didn’t really want to go with respect to urinating and that my bladder could easily take more than half a glass of rubbish wine and a shot, and also to contemplate the fact that I didn’t really want to go in relation to being anywhere else and moving on.
-I knew I’d been forced to go out clubbing and the girls would never accept me leaving them to go home alone now.
-Their hearts were in the right place and they were probably right about me getting out and not sitting at home feeling sorry for myself, so I couldn’t blame them for that.
+That is, I didn’t really want to go with respect to urinating and that my bladder could easily take more than half a glass of rubbish wine and a shot, and also to contemplate the fact that I didn’t really want to go in relation to being anywhere else and moving on to a louder venue.

 “It’s early,” Taylor defended her club choice.
 “I did say we should have stayed in the last place for some more shots.”